UU Service Committee

 In 2017 we started another expansion of the program to better serve our students.
 ADIVIMA told us that building a study & computer center would leverage our existing programs and resources to help our students succeed at even higher levels.
 The center will be built adjacent to the current ADIVIMA headquarters on land ADIVIMA already owns.

 Those of you who have had the opportunity to travel with us, or see presentations and photographs from those who have, know that many of our students don’t have good study spaces at home.
 Many of them lack electricity, much less internet access, or even basic furnishings like a desk.
 These home environments are filled with love, but they aren’t able to support 21st century learning in the way that a dedicated space could.
 Having a study & computer center will help address these problems, and do much more.
-While some computers will continue to be loaned out to students who do have good spaces at home, others will be kept at the center, allowing more shared use and collaboration.
-And, by having the students able to work at one location, our tutor, Pablo, can spend more of his time helping students and less traveling to their far flung homes.
+While some computers continue to be loaned out to students who do have good spaces at home, others are kept at the center, allowing more shared use and collaboration.
+And, by having the students able to work at one location, our tutor, can spend more of her time helping students and less traveling to their far flung homes.

 We believe it’s important for our donors to know how the funds you contribute are being used.
 All donations, no matter what source they come from, go directly to support the success of our students in the scholarship program.
 Our philosophy is that justice is advanced most when the people most impacted provide the leadership, telling us what is most needed and how we can best be of help.
 That means when ADIVIMA’s leadership speaks, we listen, because they know the conditions on the ground better than we ever will.